KirstensGitHub/predicting_attention/README.md

 - run the experiment (`./experiment`)
 - analyze the resulting data (`./analysis`)

+The full stimulus set is publicly available at [HERE]

-The anonmyzed dataset from these experiments are publicly available at [LINK HERE]
+The anonmyzed data from these experiments are publicly available at [LINK HERE]

 The full published research article is publicly available at [LINK]